How To Start A Rotating Savings Club: A Step-By-Step Guide

 4. Work out how much money each member should contribute

-In most savings clubs, each member contributes the same amount.
+In most money clubs, each member contributes the same amount.
 This makes it easy for the organiser to manage contributions and payouts.
 This can be as much as you like, but usually each member contributes between £50-£500 per month.

-It can help to know what most people are saving for.
+It can help to know what most people are planning for.
 For example, if they want to make large purchases like a house or a car, you may want to increase the contribution size.
 For everyday savings, a smaller contribution may be more appropriate.

 5. Calculate the payout